DeadSquirrel01/carliv_touch_recovery_new/README.md

 - to block an input device use
 - `TOUCH_INPUT_BLACKLIST := "devicename"`

-- for compile with CWM GUI (images, text fonts, colors, see files which are being backed up and/or being restored in real time, remove VirtualKeys, rainbow mode, battery percentage show and related options and move "Carliv Menu" options in "advanced"), so use a recovery which is really like CWM (regarding graphics), but with CTR features, use
+- for compile with CWM GUI (images, text fonts, colors, see files which are being backed up and/or being restored in real time, remove VirtualKeys, rainbow mode, battery percentage show and related options and move "Carliv Menu" options in "advanced"), so use a recovery which is really like CWM (regarding graphics), but with CTR features, with a menu for change menu colors (highlight color and text color) use:
 - `USE_CWM_GRAPHICS := true`

 For system.prop from device tree: